Buggaboo/xplatform/README.md

 Use the Domain Specific Language (DSL) for xplatform (in .xplatform files), to generate the source files etc. required for a certain platform.

+TODO create videos how to set it up.

 Features on supported platforms
 -------------------------------